toniclecb/jaxwsexample/README.md

 ### This project
-This repository contais two projects, jaxws which contains Publisher and jaxwsclient which contains Consumer.
+This repository contais two projects, jaxws which contains Publisher and jaxwsclient which contains Consumer. jaxwsclient also have a plugin to generate classes from Publisher.

+Run Plublisher.main() to start the server...
+Then you can run Consumer.main() to get results from the server... and if you run `mvn install` in jaxwsclient you will get the generated classes.

 ### Runner classes